-- QOF results for Medway NHS Healthcare Centre were either comparable with or higher than local and national averages. - The practice used information about care and treatment to make improvements. - The practice was actively involved in quality improvement activity.
+- QOF results from 2016 / 2017 for Halfway Surgery were lower than local and national averages.
+However, the practice provided us with unverified data during our inspection to show that they had significantly improved by 31 March 2018. - The practice used information about care and treatment to make improvements. - The practice was actively involved in quality improvement activity.
 Where appropriate, clinicians took part in local and national improvement initiatives.